NYC Free Speech Threat Assessment

 INTERFERENCE WITH REPORTERS, CITIZEN JOURNALISTS AND LEGAL OBSERVERS

-Reporters, legal observers, and the general public all have a First Amendment right to observe, take pictures, and otherwise document police activity as long as they are not interfering with police and obeying all other laws.
+Reporters, legal observers and the general public all have a First Amendment right to observe, photograph and otherwise document police activity as long as they are not interfering with police work and obeying all other laws.
 However, there have been numerous reports of police unjustly prohibiting both journalists and civilians from taking pictures and video footage.
 Some officers have even broken or confiscated cameras and deleted photos.

-While the NYPD is well aware of these rights, the Department has created a selective credentialing system that only permits a small minority of primarily mainstream journalists the ability to cross police lines and get closer to scenes of events than citizen journalists and members of the public.
-However, the police, on occasion, even infringe on the freedom of these credentialed members of the press, blocking their cameras, keeping them away from scenes of protest, and sometimes arresting and injuring them.
-The subjective suppression and violence that the NYPD employs against journalists of all stripes, as well as citizens, not only impedes the press from fulfilling their duties but intimidates others who wish to document police activity.
+While the NYPD is well aware of the right to document police activity, it has created a selective credentialing system that only permits a small minority of primarily mainstream journalists to cross police lines to get close to scenes of certain events.
+On occasion, officers have infringed even on the freedom of these credentialed journalists by blocking their cameras, keeping them away from protests, and even arresting or injuring them.

 BARRICADES AND IMPEDIMENTS TO MOVEMENT

 The First Amendment protects freedom of assembly.
 However, physical barricades are frequently used to impede lawful protest activity in New York City.
 Some of the most common recent barricade uses, such as lining streets during a march, are not inherently problematic.
 Barricades are frequently deployed to divert traffic, as well as to guide protesters toward streets that are blocked off for their own safety.